Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/pulumi/README.md

 ```

 #### 2. Install Pulumi
-Follow this [link](https://www.pulumi.com/docs/install/) to install Pulumi if you have done so already
+Follow this [link](https://www.pulumi.com/docs/install/) to install Pulumi if you have not done so already.

 #### 3. Set up a Pulumi project and Install the Redis Cloud provider package
 ```bash